kirtisinha404/CodeAlpha_Task3_FileOrganizer/README.md

 3.Enhances productivity and organization

 This python script uses os and shutil libraries in python in order to form a TASK AUTOMATION - FILE ORGANIZING SYSTEM

+The OS module in Python provides functions for interacting with the operating system.
+OS comes under Python’s standard utility modules.

+Python shutil module enables us to operate with file objects easily and without diving into file objects a lot.
+This module helps in automating the process of copying and removal of files and directories.